rbgvictoria/vicflora-static-pages/bioregions/interplay-with-fire.md

 Whereas *H. ulicina* is fire-sensitive, *H. repullulans* is fire-resistant in being able to regenerate from lignotubers or lateral roots.
 Parallels to this are found in ecotypes of *H. sericea* and cohabiting populations of *H. dactyloides* (studied by the author and Dr P. Hocking), although, in the latter case, no root suckering has been found.
 Being fire-sensitive, *H. ulicina* depends on regeneration from seed after fire; Lee (1984) noted that seedlings of *H. repullulans* after fire were rare.

-An interesting discovery was that *H. repullulans* had plants that were functionally male, or functionally female, or bisexual---in about equal numbers at Anglesea, where observations were made over a four-year period (Lee 1984).
+An interesting discovery was that *H. repullulans* had plants that were functionally male, or functionally female, or bisexual&ndash;-in about equal numbers at Anglesea, where observations were made over a four-year period (Lee 1984).
 Plants of *H. ulicina* were always bisexual.
 Both species were found to flower and set fruit two to three years after fire, although the modes of regeneration were so different.
 As the plants grew older, however, the rates of seed production in the Anglesea populations of *H. ulicina* were greater than those in *H. repullulans.*

 Seeds in these two species are stored on the plant until the shoots on which they occur die.
 The woody fruits in which the seeds are enclosed protect the seed during fire, but open when the shoots are killed by fire (Figure 9.7).
 Seeds in woody fruits are not necessarily completely protected from damage in the interfire period, however.
 For example, Lee (1984) noticed heavy infestations of fungi in seed of *Hakea repullulans* at Anglesea, and insect predation seems likely in some localities.
 Yellow-tailed black cockatoos (*Calyptorhynchus funereus*) were observed to feed on *H. ulicina* seed from intact follicles at Nadgee Nature Reserve in south-east New South Wales (A. M. Gill, pers. observ.).